-Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented. $\underline{LD}{50}$ : Lethal Dose (solids & liquids) that kills 50% of the exposed animals. $LC{50}$ : Lethal Concentration (gases) that kills 50% of the exposed animals. $\underline{ppm}$ : Concentration expressed in parts of material per million parts of air or water. $\underline{mg/m}^3$ : Concentration expressed in weight of substance per volume of air. $\underline{mg/kg}$ : Quantity of material, by weight, administered to a test subject, based on their body weight in kg. $\underline{TDLo}$ : Lowest dose to cause a symptom. $\underline{TDLo}$ ; Lovest concentration to cause a symptom. $\underline{TDLo}$ , $\underline{LDLo}$ , and $\underline{LDo}$ , or $\underline{TC}$ , $\underline{TCo}$ , $\underline{LCLo}$ , and $\underline{LCo}$ : Lowest dose (or concentration) to cause lethal or toxic effects.
+Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented. \underline{LD}{50} : Lethal Dose (solids & liquids) that kills 50% of the exposed animals.
+LC{50} : Lethal Concentration (gases) that kills 50% of the exposed animals. ppm; Concentration expressed in parts of material per million parts of air or water. $\underline{mg/m^3}$: Concentration expressed in weight of substance per volume of air. $\underline{mg/kg}$: Quantity of material, by weight, administered to a test subject, based on their body weight in kg. \underline{TDLo} : Lowest dose to cause a symptom. \underline{TCLo} : Lowest concentration to cause a symptom. \underline{TDLo} , and \underline{LCo} : Lowest dose (or concentration) to cause lethal or toxic effects.
+Cancer Information: IARC: International Agency for Research on Cancer. \underline{NTP} : National Toxicology Program. \underline{RTECS} : Registry of Toxic Effects of Chemical Substances.
+IARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to 4.
+Subrankings (2A, 2B, etc.) are also used.
+Other Information: \underline{BEI} : ACGIH Biological Exposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.